fhcflx/ciencia-medica/_posts/2024-05-15-geomagnetic-storms-2024.md

 ref: geomag2024
 ---

-In May 2024, Earth was struck by a series of intense geomagnetic storms triggered by powerful coronal mass ejections (CMEs) from the Sun.
-These storms produced auroras visible at exceptionally low latitudes, including parts of the United States, Brazil, Europe, and even North Africa.
+In May 2024, Earth was struck by a series of intense geomagnetic storms {% include geomag-storm-en.html %} triggered by powerful coronal mass ejections (CMEs) {% include geomag-cme-en.html %} from the Sun.
+These storms produced auroras {% include geomag-aurora-en.html %} visible at exceptionally low latitudes, including parts of the United States, Brazil, Europe, and even North Africa.
 The phenomenon was widely documented by observers and scientists, marking one of the most significant space weather events of the 21st century.

 ![Aurora in Pawleys Island, USA, May 11, 2024](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/May_2024_Aurora_SC.jpg/960px-May_2024_Aurora_SC.jpg)
 *Aurora seen in Pawleys Island, South Carolina, U.S. (33°N GLAT, 43°N MLAT) May 11, 2024.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/May_2024_solar_storms)*